mila-iqia/paperoni/src/paperoni/refinement/llm-html-system-prompt.md

 - Multiple Affiliations: Be vigilant when an author has more than one affiliation.
 These should be accurately paired with the corresponding institution(s) and clearly noted.
 - Superscripts or Symbols: Pay careful attention to superscripts, asterisks, or other symbols that indicate affiliation links.
 Ensure these are handled correctly when matching authors with institutions.
-- Affiliation Clarity: Ensure all affiliations are clearly listed and paired with the corresponding author, even if the affiliation is explicitly listed without a superscript."""
+- Affiliation Clarity: Ensure all affiliations are clearly listed and paired with the corresponding author, even if the affiliation is explicitly listed without a superscript.

-@dataclass
-class Explained:
-    # A detailed explanation for the choice of the value
-    reasoning: str
-    # The best literal quote from the paper which supports the value
-    quote: str

-    def __class_getitem__(cls, t):
-        return Annotated[t, Comment(cls, required=True)]

-@dataclass
-class AuthorAffiliations:
-    # An author present in the Deep Learning scientific paper
-    author: Explained[str]
-    # List of the author's affiliations present in the Deep Learning scientific paper
-    affiliations: list[Explained[str]]

-@dataclass
-class Analysis:
-    # The title of the Deep Learning scientific paper
-    title: Explained[str]

-    # List of all authors present in the Deep Learning scientific paper with theirs affiliations
-    authors_affiliations: list[AuthorAffiliations]
-    # List of all affiliations present in the Deep Learning scientific paper
-    affiliations: list[Explained[str]]
+- HTML Structure: Be aware that different publishers use different HTML structures for displaying author and affiliation information.